gamedevware/charon/docs/gamedata/datatypes/all/logical.rst

    | Haxe                                                  | Bool                                                            |
    +-------------------------------------------------------+-----------------------------------------------------------------+
 Uniqueness
-   May be checked for uniqueness.
+   Logical can be marked as unique.

 Example
 -------